What credit score do you need for car finance?

 4. Personal loan

-You can get a personal loan anywhere you want and use it to pay the full cost of the car.
-In this case, you can purchase a car from any seller and make monthly repayments to your lender.
+A personal loan allows you to borrow money from any lender to cover the full cost of the car.
+This option gives you the freedom to purchase from any seller while making monthly repayments to your lender.

 A credit score is the main and primary indicator of the borrower's estimation.
 The following factors are also of great importance and are studied by lenders.